Alba Party: 2021 Scottish Parliament election

-During the Alba Party's Women's Conference, Central Scotland candidate Margaret Lynch claimed the Scottish Government was funding LGBT rights groups that wanted to lower the age of consent to 10 years old.
-The SNP described this as "deeply homophobic and untrue" and Lynch was condemned by Scottish Greens co-leader Patrick Harvie.
-When asked by The Scotsman whether Lynch's position was also that of the party, Alba refused to comment.
-Former SNP councillor Austin Sheridan left the Alba Party, describing Lynch's comments as "hideous" and stating there was "no way I can be part of a party that tolerates such views."
-Lynch later clarified her comments in an article in The Times, in which she continued to claim that trans rights would allow access by "sexual predators", and in The Scotsman repeated her accusation that LGBT organisations which received "£2.8 million of Scottish public funds" have signed a letter advocating lowering the age of consent to 10 years of age.
-LGBT charity Stonewall called on Lynch to retract her false allegation and apologise.

 The party failed to win any seats in the election, after attracting only 1.7% of the vote.
-Salmond said that the party's results had been "creditable" given its recent founding.
-Other commentators argued that Alba had benefitted Sturgeon individually by removing some of her most vocal internal party critics from the political scene.
+It received 44,000 votes which was enough proportionally to win two or three seats, but its support was spread across multiple regions, with no concentration large enough to produce a seat.
+Salmond said that the party's results were "creditable" given its recent founding.
+Some commentators argued that Alba had benefitted Sturgeon individually by removing some of her most vocal internal party critics from the political scene.

 A few months after the election, on 28 June 2021, the Electoral Commission rejected all seven of Alba's official descriptions.
-In a round up of recent decisions, the Commission said all seven proposed ballot paper slogans failed to "meet the requirements of a description".
+In a round-up of recent decisions, the Commission said all seven proposed ballot paper slogans failed to "meet the requirements of a description".